saragomes/Teleportation_booking/README.md

 Blue Origins does not allow waste, so a person could register only one place in the teleporter with his/her name.

+Startup the project

+rake db:reset

+rake db:seed

+And That's It ;)

+I LOVE RAILS!!!